 Another big shift is user experience is more important than content.
 The ease of use in accessing your apps, services, and games from any device, personalization using big data, and the ability to communicate and share across platforms and services is paramount to the success of today's digital media companies.

 With all of these devices, what are we doing?
 According to a new study by Microsoft Advertising, consumers typically follow four multi-screening activities:

 · Content Grazing: When consumers use two or more screens simultaneously to access unrelated content.
-For example, watching a show on TV whilst at the same time checking email, texting a friend, or using a 2nd screen application.
+For example, watching a show on TV while at the same time checking email, texting a friend, or using a 2nd screen application.

 · Investigative Spider-Webbing: When consumers seek more information or for pure exploration.
-For example, watching a movie on TV whilst at the same time looking up what other movies the actors have been in on a tablet.
+For example, watching a movie on TV while at the same time looking up what other movies the actors have been in on a tablet.

 · Social Spider-Webbing: When consumers share content and connect with others across devices.
 For example, you beat your friend’s high score for a videogame on your console and use Twitter to brag about your score to friends.